mxgrey/su_traffic_participant/README.md

 1. static images

 - location of these detection would change according to the current location of robot as camera location is at a relative location.

+## TODO:

+1. how to run launch.xml file using ROS python library? to launch fleet adapter